 This lesson is simply introducing the idea, not trying to prove it.
 The Text discusses the same thought in several places (T-21.II.11:2; T-20.III.5:1-5), the most telling of them being:

 What if you recognized this world is a hallucination?
 What if you really understood you made it up?
 (T-20.VIII.5:1-2)

 It isn’t a concept you can easily avoid if you study the Course; the Course insists on it.

 All that is really being asked here is that we open our minds to the idea that we have invented the world we see.
 It is a concept that can throw our minds into turmoil because it flies in the face of our fundamental beliefs about the world.
 The world has a few nice things about it, but also a lot of ugly junk.
 And being told I am responsible for it, I made it up, doesn’t sit easily with my mind.

 If it raises all kinds of questions in my mind, fine; let the questions bubble up.
 For today, for the practice periods, just apply the idea as given.
 It’s okay if part of your mind is kibitzing in the background saying, “This is nuts!
 I don’t really believe this.”
 The introduction warned us we might even actively resist the ideas.
 It said:

-Whatever your reactions to the ideas may be, use them.
-Nothing more than that is required.
-(W-In.9:4-5).
+Whatever your reaction to the ideas may be, use them.
+Nothing more than this is required.
+(W-In.8:5-6).

 It may be difficult to see at first, but we really only have two options.
 Either I made up the world, or I am its victim.
 Either I am the cause, or the effect.
 There aren’t any other choices; think about it.
 Either I am the dreamer, inventing the whole mess, or I am part of someone else’s dream (maybe God’s).
 If I am not the cause, I am at the world’s mercy.
 But if I am the cause—there is hope!
 I can change the dream, and perhaps, eventually, stop dreaming altogether.